 During the course of the consultations, the RT became aware that, since October 2016, two of the four members appointed to the CSC by the direct customers (one from the RySG and one from the ccNSO) have changed their affiliation and were no longer employed by a registry operator.
 In both instances, the member was willing to continue as a member of the CSC and separate processes were undertaken to reconfirm their appointments with their respective appointing organisations.

 As there is no process in the Charter to account for what to do when such an event arises, the RT has developed a procedure to be included in the Charter.

+In addition, and following public comment the RT clarified the duration of term of a member or liaison filling a vacancy

 4.3.6 Reporting